-Consider a system in the contact of a heat bath of a constant temperature.
-A steady supply of energy provided by external driving such as temperature gradient, time dependent external fields, shear flow, etc., is required to maintain the system out of equilibrium.
-In general, a stochastic quantity $A$ such as work done, heat flow, power injection, entropy production, etc., becomes a functional of the fluctuating trajectories.
-Hence, these quantities have specified distribution.
+Consider a system in contact with a heat bath of constant temperature, and is maintained out of equilibrium using a steady supply of energy provided by an external driving such as time-dependent external fields, stochastic forces, periodic driving, shear flow, etc. Similarly, a system can also be driven away from equilibrium by connecting its ends to heat and/or particle reservoirs of different temperatures and/or chemical potentials.
+In general, a stochastic quantity $A$ such as {work, heat exchange}, power injection, entropy production, etc., is a functional of the fluctuating trajectories.
+Hence, these quantities are described by probability distributions.
 When the probability distribution of $A$ satisfies the relation

-for large time $\tau$, we call fluctuation theorem holds for $A$.
+for large time $\tau$, we say that a fluctuation theorem holds for $A$.
 Here sign "$\sim$" implies the logarithmic equality:

 The quantity $A$ is an extensive quantity that scales with the observation time $\tau$.
-Therefore, it is clear from \eref{SSFT} as the observation time gets longer, system will appear as time irreversible which is consistent with second law of thermodynamics.
-As an example, consider a thermal conductor connected to a temperature gradient, and let $A$ be the amount of the heat flow for a duration $\tau$.
-While the positive value of $A$ is the amount of heat flow along the direction of gradient of temperature, the negative value of it corresponds to the direction opposite to the temperature gradient.
-When the observable $A$ is measured along the stochastic trajectories emanating from the initial steady state ensemble, resulting fluctuation theorem is called as the steady state fluctuation theorem (SSFT).
-It is shown in Refs. \cite{Seifert-1,Seifert-2}, if $A$ denotes the total entropy production, that incorporates change in the entropy production caused by the configurational change of the system and the entropy change of the surrounding bath, then SSFT is valid for $A$ for all time, \emph{i.e.}, in this case sign $"\sim"$ is replaced by sign $"="$ in \eref{SSFT}.
+Therefore, it is clear from \eref{SSFT} that, as the observation time gets longer, the system will appear as time irreversible, which is consistent with the second law of thermodynamics.
+As an example, consider a thermal conductor connected to a temperature gradient, and let $A$ be the amount of heat that flows for a duration $\tau$.
+The quantity $A$ is taken to be positive when heat flows down the temperature gradient, and it is considered negative when the heat flows in the opposite direction. {When the observable $A$ is measured along the stochastic trajectories emanating from the steady state ensemble, the resulting fluctuation theorem is called the steady state fluctuation theorem (SSFT).
+It is shown in Refs. \cite{Seifert-1,Seifert-2} that, if $A$ denotes the total entropy production, incorporating the change in the system entropy and the entropy change of the surrounding bath in a given observation time, then the SSFT is valid for $A$ for all time, i.e., in this case, the sign "$\sim$" is replaced by the equality sign "$=$" in \eref{SSFT}. }